Fireworks and thunder storms can be the most difficult time for our pets, especially dogs.

 Empty Their Stress Bucket

-After fireworks they may still show signs of being stressed even several days afterwards so give them a ‘stress holiday’ and provide lots of calming and relaxing activities such as search and find games, filled kongs, chews.
+After fireworks or thunder storms they may still show signs of being stressed even several days afterwards so give them a ‘stress holiday’ and provide lots of calming and relaxing activities such as search and find games, filled kongs, chews.
 Even a few quiet days in to decompress can do the world or good.